caz002/cse15l-lab-reports/lab-report-3.md

      32         leaders in the field will generate excitement and expectations, even though much of what is
 ```
 ### Example 3:
-Once previewing the file, you can also type the line number + `g` to skip to that line in the file, which is a helpful tool when used in combination with the `-N` command.
+Once previewing the file, you can also type the line number + `g` to skip to that line in the file, which is a helpful tool when used in combination with the `-N` command to navigate the file.

 - Input:
 ```